cleverage/accessibility-steps/accessibility-first-step/en/80 - Don't use the center element.md

 ## Control method

-Inspect the source code to verify the absence of the `<center>` tag.
+Inspect the source code to verify the absence of the `<center>` element.